Table of Contents

 The New OVA is a sequel to the anime.
 Those who wanted to watch the end of the Griffon arc, be excited!

 Is what I would be saying, except the New OVA does not complete the Griffon arc.
 The Griffon portion of the New OVA actually ends on a cliffhanger, so the only way to see the end of the Griffon arc is by reading the manga.
-I’m guessing this is because the Griffon arc was adapted from the manga and since the manga ends with the Griffon arc…the ending just didn’t exist when they were making the New OVAO).
+I’m guessing this is because the Griffon arc was adapted from the manga and since the manga ends with the Griffon arc…the ending just didn’t exist when they were making the New OVAP).

 Besides the Griffon arc, the New OVA includes a number of extra episodes, which are of the same stripe as the TV anime.
 The episodes are entertaining, but it is frustrating that the Griffon arc is left unfinished.
 But since it’s currently been over 30 years since it ended, there isn’t anything I can do about it.

 Anyway, my notes seem to pay special attention to the hot spring episode where they all drink.
-I like that one especially since it’s one of the rare instances where we see Kanuka and Kumagami interact directly…something that didn’t really happen in the manga either.
+I like that one especially since it’s one of the rare instances where we see Kanuka and Kumagami interact directly…something that didn’t really happen in the manga eitherQ).
 It’s amusing that they’re so competitive.

 It’s revealed in the final episode of the OVA that Shinohara had an older brother who committed suicide.
 This is also the only on-screen appearance of Shinohara’s father and the only time he’s shown his face, which is especially notable since the only other time we’ve seen him was in the manga (and no face).